Geeta Nargund, Baroness Nargund

-Geeta Nargund (MBBS FRCOG London) is a professor, medical doctor, innovator, entrepreneur and pioneer in the field of natural and mild IVF and Advanced Ultrasound Technology in Reproductive Medicine.
+Geeta Nargund, Baroness Nargund (born 23 October 1959) is a British professor, physician, and entrepreneur who is known for her work in the field of natural and mild IVF and Advanced Ultrasound Technology in Reproductive Medicine.

 Education and early career

-Nargund was born in 1960.
-Nargund studied MBBS at Karnatak Medical College (now Karnataka Institute of Medical Sciences) Hubli, India and at the Royal College of Obstetricians and Gynaecologists in London.
+Nargund was born in 1959 in Mysore State, now Karnataka, India.
+Nargund received her MBBS at Karnataka Medical College and Research Institute in Hubli, India and at the Royal College of Obstetricians and Gynaecologists in London.

 Medical career

 Nargund is the founder of CREATE Fertility and ABC IVF.
-She was the founder CEO for many years and served as the Medical Director of the company until 1st July 2025.
-Nargund is also a senior consultant gynaecologist and lead consultant for reproductive medicine services at St George's Hospital.
+She was the founder CEO for many years and served as the Medical Director of the company until 1 July 2025.
+Nargund has served as a senior consultant gynaecologist and lead consultant for reproductive medicine services at St George's Hospital.

 She was appointed as Pro-Chancellor of The University of Portsmouth in July 2025.
-Nargund is an honorary professor of women's health at the University of Greater Manchester, UK and has been a guest professor at Hasselt University Medical Faculty, Belgium.
+Nargund is currently an Honorary Professor of Women’s Health at City St George's, University of London, and has served as an Honorary Professor of women's health at the University of Greater Manchester, UK and Visiting Professor at Hasselt University Medical Faculty, Belgium.
 She is an accredited trainer for infertility and gynaecological ultrasound modules at the Royal College of Obstetricians and Gynaecologists (RCOG) London and the British Fertility Society (BFS).

 Nargund implements the use of follicular Doppler in assessing egg quality in humans.
 She has also published the first scientific paper on 'Cumulative conception and live birth rates in natural (unstimulated) IVF cycles'.
 As co-author, she won the 'Robert Edwards Prize' for best paper of the year 2014 for a paper on the innovative 'Simplified Culture System', which allows IVF to be performed without a conventional laboratory.

-Nargund is also the Founder and Trustee of Create Health Foundation.
+Nargund is also the Founder and Trustee of Health Equality Foundation, formerly known as Create Health Foundation.

-She sits on the medical advisory panel for Chana, a charity supporting fertility in the British Jewish community.
 She is passionate about prevention of infertility, and protecting women's health and safety during assisted conception treatment and has pioneered UK's first fertility education initiative in secondary schools.

 She was a Co-Editor-in-Chief for the European scientific journal Facts, Views and Vision in ObGyn.
 Served on the international editorial board of the Journal of Human Reproductive Sciences.

-Currently serves on editorial board of Reproductive Bio Medicine Online scientific journal.
+Currently serves as an International Advisory Board member of The Lancet Obstetrics, Gynaecology, & Women's Health journal and on the editorial board of Reproductive Bio Medicine Online scientific journal.

 She was a member of the Steering Committee of the ESHRE Task Force and a member of the group in terminology for the World Health Organisation assisted reproductive technology (ART).

 Currently President of International Society for Mild Approaches in Assisted Reproduction (ISMAAR).